 - Southern Alberta is home to Waterton Lakes National Park.
 Its small compared to its next door neighbour – Glacier National Park in Montana – but it sure is beautiful.
 Hiking is out of this world.
 Three trails I can personally recommend are the infamous Crypt Lake trail, the Lineham Ridge Trail and the Carthew-Alderson trail.

 - Heading north from Waterton Lakes National Park, you’ll come across Head Smashed in Buffalo Jump.
 Visit.
 It’s actually a UNESCO site and although the site looks underwhelming, it’s still starkly beautiful, the museum exhibits are excellent and the story is compelling.

 - Calgary may not be everyone’s cup of tea but come Stampede time, it sure has a lot of community spirit.
-This year the Calgary Stampede runs from July 4th – 13th.
+Every year the Calgary Stampede takes place in early July and runs for nine days.
 Apart from a giant parade, there are grandstand shows every night, a daily rodeo, pancake breakfasts and an amusement park.
 If you’re not the stampede type perhaps you’d enjoy tubing on the Bow River or cycling on the 550 or so kilometres of pathways.